Booking deadline: Wednesday 24 March 2021

 Delegates are responsible for booking their own accommodation for this course.

-Until late April, a discounted rate of £89 B&B per night is available at the Pendulum Hotel (the same building as the Conference Centre).
+Until early March, a discounted rate of £89 B&B per night is available at the Pendulum Hotel (the same building as the Conference Centre).
 Please contact Anne for the booking code.

 How news of deafness is communicated, and information is shared, can have a significant impact on families in terms of their adjustment to their baby’s diagnosis and their engagement and involvement with services.